NedicNemanja/TweetOpinionMining/README.md

 # TweetOpinionMining

->Opining mining/Sentiment analysis of a Tweet vectorized dataset on the topic of cruptocurrencies.
+>Opinion mining/Sentiment analysis of a Tweet vectorized dataset on the topic of cruptocurrencies.
 The goal is to be able to predict User sentiment towards cruptocurrencies which they have never mentioned.
 That is achieved using 2 distinct methods discussed below.

 Every Tweet is preprocessed as a set of tokens.